The only Naturalist-Led Tours of Lake Jocassee

 Exploring the Blue Wall

-So you’ve spent the day on Lake Jocassee.
-No doubt your breath has been taken away, but you are ready to see some more of what our spectacular mountain/lakes area has to offer.
-After all, you are at the entrance to the Jocassee Gorges, which National Geographic declared a ‘Destination of a Lifetime’.
+So you’ve spent a great day on Lake Jocassee.
+No doubt your breath has been taken away!
+Now you're ready to see more of what our spectacular mountain/lakes area has to offer.
+After all, you are at the entrance to Jocassee Gorges, which National Geographic declared a ‘Destination of a Lifetime’.
 Let us be your guides to this area of wonder and wild beauty.
-We’ll gladly show you why National Geographic thinks our area is so extraordinary.
+We’ll show you why National Geographic thinks our area is so extraordinary.

 Cherokee Foothills Scenic Byway Tour

-First we’ll visit Wildcat Falls, a lovely set of 3 cascading waterfalls right beside the highway.
-Then we’ll wind up Persimmon Ridge Road to the overlook at Caesar’s Head State Park, one of the most beautiful views to be had along the Southern Blue Ridge Escarpment.
-Coming down from Caesars Head, we’ll stop at the Bald Rock Heritage Preserve to enjoy another spectacular view from the mountains.
-Both Caesar’s Head and Bald Rock are within the Mountain Bridge Wilderness Area, a spectacular 11,000 area of protected southern mountain forest.
-And then off to Pretty Place.
-You’ll have to see it to believe it.
-By now, all this scenic wonder has probably wet your appetite, so we’ll stop for lunch at one of our favorite area lunch spots.
-Rested and ready, we’ll visit two more areas to complete our tour; Twin Falls, surely one of the most beautiful waterfalls anywhere, and the wild and roaring Long Shoals.
+Let's visit Wildcat Falls, a lovely set of 3 cascading waterfalls right beside the highway, and then wind up Persimmon Ridge Road to the overlook at Caesar’s Head State Park to see one of the most beautiful views to be had along the Southern Blue Ridge Escarpment.
+Coming down from Caesars Head, we'll stop at the Bald Rock Heritage Preserve to enjoy another spectacular view from the mountains.
+Both Caesar’s Head and Bald Rock are within the Mountain Bridge Wilderness Area, a spectacular 11,000 acres of protected southern mountain forest.
+Then off to Pretty Place... you have to see it to believe the serene beauty of this open-air chapel.
+By now this scenic wonder has probably whet our appetites, so we can stop for lunch at one of our favorite local lunch spots.
+Rested and ready, we’ll complete our tour by visiting Twin Falls, one of the most beautiful waterfalls anywhere, and the wild and (sometimes) roaring Long Shoals.
 It’s a full day of wonder.

 Jocassee Gorges Hiking Tour